AV-ghub/StarRocks/006 Integration/Apache Flink/Practice/Administration/007 Flink part 6.md

                 'CHAR(' || COALESCE(character_maximum_length::text, '1') || ')'
             WHEN data_type = 'text' THEN 'STRING'

-            -- ДАТА/ВРЕМЯ
             WHEN data_type = 'date' THEN 'DATE'
             WHEN data_type = 'time' THEN 'TIME'
-            WHEN data_type IN ('timestamp', 'timestamp without time zone') THEN 'DATETIME' WHEN data_type = 'timestamp with time zone' THEN 'DATETIME'  -- StarRocks не поддерживает TZ
+            WHEN data_type IN ('timestamp', 'timestamp without time zone') THEN 'DATETIME' WHEN data_type = 'timestamp with time zone' THEN 'DATETIME'

-            -- ЛОГИЧЕСКИЕ
             WHEN data_type = 'boolean' THEN 'BOOLEAN'

-            -- БИНАРНЫЕ
-            WHEN data_type = 'bytea' THEN 'STRING'  -- StarRocks: base64 кодирование
+            WHEN data_type = 'bytea' THEN 'STRING'

-            -- JSON
-            WHEN data_type IN ('json', 'jsonb') THEN 'JSON'
+            WHEN data_type IN ('json', 'jsonb') THEN 'JSON' WHEN data_type = 'uuid' THEN 'VARCHAR(36)'

-            -- UUID
-            WHEN data_type = 'uuid' THEN 'VARCHAR(36)'

-            -- МАССИВЫ (PostgreSQL array -> StarRocks ARRAY) WHEN data_type LIKE '%[]' THEN
+            WHEN data_type LIKE '%[]' THEN
                 'ARRAY<' ||
                 CASE